evildecay/etcdkeeper/README.md

 ## Features
 * Etcd v3 client view.
 Add, update or delete nodes.
-* Content edits use the ace editor[Ace editor](https://ace.c9.io).
+* Content edits use the ace editor[(Ace editor)](https://ace.c9.io).
 Support toml,ini,yaml,json,xml and so on to highlight view.

 ## Special Note
 Because the etcdv3 version uses the new storage concept, without the catalog concept, the client uses the previous default "/" delimiter to view.
 See the documentation for etcdv3 [clientv3 doc](https://godoc.org/github.com/coreos/etcd/clientv3)